 He started the Jyllandsringen weekend by taking pole, although a timing issue erroneously showed someone else as fastest at first, and then he converted it into a controlling win.
 What followed was a superb charge to second in the reversed-grid race, and then another win in race three.

 Stromsted took fastest lap in all three races, and is already up to sixth in the standings despite missing the first two rounds.
-He’s coached by former F1 driver Nicolas Kiesa, and has links to Spanish F4 teams that will likely lead to a series switch once he turns 15.
-With racecraft arguably superior to that of Danish F4’s international contingent, and with his father on hand racing alongside him at FSP, it’s not crazy to picture Stromsted finishing as title runner-up this year.
+He’s coached by former F1 driver Nicolas Kiesa, and has links to Spanish F4 teams that will lead to a series switch once he turns 15.
+With racecraft arguably superior to that of Danish F4’s international contingent, and with his father on hand racing alongside him at FSP, it’s not crazy to picture Stromsted finishing as title runner-up in 2021.

 Jak Crawford USA 13 years, 9 months & 1 day